 To promote the use and preservation of the Historic District for the education, welfare, and pleasure of residents of Cheraw, Chesterfield County, and the State.

 10-2 Board of Architectural Review to Govern: To help accomplish historic preservation in this district, a Board of Architectural Review is hereby established in accord with the provisions of the above-cited code.
 To Board is established as the Cheraw Appearance Commission and may be known as such.
 In this section only, references to the “commission” shall mean the Appearance Commission.
-The Commission shall consist of five (5) members, who shall be appointed by the Mayor.
+The Commission shall consist of five (5) members, who shall be appointed by the Town Council.
 None of the members may hold any other public office or position in the Town.
 In appointing members to the Commission, Town Council shall consider the nominees demonstrated interest in local historic preservation and/or professional expertise in preservation-related fields such as architecture, history, planning, archaeology, real estate, engineering, construction, and law.

 Terms: Members shall serve a term of two (2) years.
 Terms shall be staggered, so that the terms of three (3) members shall expire in each odd-numbered year, and terms of two (2) members shall expire in each even numbered year.
 Members shall serve until their successors are appointed and qualified.
 A member who replaces another member in mid-term shall serve out the remainder of the term.
 Commission members may be appointed to succeed themselves, to a maximum of four (4) successive terms.
 Newly appointed members shall be installed at the first regular meeting after their appointment.
-Members may be removed at any time by the Mayor.
+Members may be removed at any time for cause by the Town Council on the recommendation of the Town Manager.

 Compensation: Members shall serve without compensation.
 Reimbursement for actual expenses incurred in the performance of official duties may be reimbursed from budgeted funds pursuant to reimbursement policies and procedures for employees of the Town.